 Lana is rated AV Preeminent® (5.0/5.0) by Martindale-Hubbell, and is rated 9.7 “Superb” by Avvo

 Washington State Bar Association

-Lana served in the U.S. Army Reserve in Tactical Telecommunications.
-In college she participated in the Reserve Officer Training Corp. program.
+Lana enlisted in the U.S. Army Reserve and served as a Tactical Telecommunications Specialist.
+She participated in the Army Reserve Officers’ Training Corps in college.
 She completed Airborne School at Ft.
-Benning, GA in 1989 and was commissioned a Military Intelligence Officer in 1990.
-She received an Honorable Discharge from the USAR in 1998 having attained the rank of First Lieutenant.
+Benning, GA and was commissioned an Army Military Intelligence Officer in 1990.
+She was honorably discharged in 1998, having attained the rank of First Lieutenant.

 University of Wisconsin-Whitewater, B.S., cum laude, Public Policy and Administration, 1992